divio/divio-cloud-docs/how-to/log-in-local-project.rst

 Log in to a local Django project
 =====================================

-By default, Divio Cloud projects include the :ref:`divio-cloud-sso` addon.
+By default, Divio Cloud projects include the :ref:`Aldryn SSO <divio-cloud-sso>` addon.

 This allows you to log in to any of your projects automatically (whether locally, on the test environment or the live server) with your credentials provided to the Control Panel.